|← Chapter 16·||Turning Signs (Contents)||References||gnoxic home|

 Actual self-consciousness being a two-sided self/other consciousness, it sets the self against the other in reaction.
 Heraclitus put this ‘brute’ basis of selfhood in mythic terms: ‘War [πόλεμος] is father of all and king of all, and some he has shown as gods, others men; some he has made slaves, others free’ (D.53, Kahn LXXXIII).
 Reasonableness mitigates the conflict, however, as reason may resolve or mediate it.
 Even as War sets beings against one another, the counter-movement of Love will, as Peirce put it, ‘draw them into harmony.’

 Interacting with other subjects (things or selves) leads naturally to the most direct feeling of something independent of your will, and thus to recognition of your limitations.
 It is these limitations that make your existence meaningful: with nothing obsistent to push against, how could you form intentions or goals?
 Challenges are necessary for engagement and the feeling of flow (Csikszentmihalyi 1990); these would be impossible for an omnipotent or omniscient being to whom reality offered no resistance.
 Yet you must push the envelope of limitation in order for its contact with reality to be experienced.
 While engaged in pushing the envelope, you are free of inhibitory self-consciousness, but in the aftermath of the flow experience, self-esteem arises (Csikszentmihalyi 1993, 195).
-Enaction brings out more of the ‘true self’ – or as Dogen puts it, ‘To be verified by all things is to let the body and mind of the self and the body and mind of the others drop off.’
+Such engagement with the Other brings the true self forward by dropping the illusion of a fixed and ‘perfectly bounded’ selfhood.
+As Dogen put it, ‘To be verified by all things is to let the body and mind of the self and the body and mind of the others drop off.’

-The self remains a cage or prison only so long as you are content to be contained in it.
-If you are a sign, though – a mediator between your past and everybody's future experience – the element of Thirdness predominates.
+Your self remains a cage or prison only so long as you are content to be contained in it, or in a cognitive bubble.
+If you embody a sign, though – a mediator between past and future experience – the element of Thirdness prevails.
 This is characteristic of anticipatory (future-oriented) systems.